 What about the competitors of using WordPress for e-commerce?

 First things first, WooCommerce is not a stand-alone platform.
-WooCommerce is the key, a plugin, that enables using WordPress for e-commerce.
+WooCommerce is the key, a plugin that enables using WordPress for e-commerce.
 WooCommerce remains a plugin, while OpenCart, Shopify, and Magento are e-commerce-only platforms.
-That’s right, no blogging even though Content Marketing is so essential.
+That’s right, no blogging, even though Content Marketing is so essential.

 Shopify is the one worth mentioning, and the only platform that comes with hosting integrated.
 However, at the same time, it comes with quite a few limitations.
 First, Shopify does not give you full control over your site.
 An example of this is that Shopify only offers 3 product attributes: size, material, and color.
 You won’t be able to make all the customizations that you want and need.
-You would have effectively accepted the perception of ease in a different solution, what the last company or web developer told you, and what the marketing dollars of media giants want you to think; that their platform is somehow better.
+You would have effectively accepted the perception of ease in a different solution, what the last company or web developer told you, and what the marketing dollars of media giants want you to think, that their platform is somehow better.
 Well, to quote Jay Z,

 “Men lie, women lie, numbers don’t!”